httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Representation metadata included in the initial request (see {{Section 8.3 of HTTP}}) can affect how servers act on the uploaded representation data.
 The `Content-Type` header field ({{Section 8.3 of HTTP}}) indicates the media type of the representation.
 The `Content-Disposition` header field ({{CONTENT-DISPOSITION}}) can be used to transmit a filename.
 The `Content-Encoding` header field ({{Section 8.4 of HTTP}}) names the content codings applied to the representation.

-If the client received a final response with a
+If the client received a final response with

-- `2xx (Successful)` status code and the entire representation data was transferred in the request content, the upload is complete and the response belongs to the targeted resource processing the representation.
+- a `2xx (Successful)` status code and the entire representation data was transferred in the request content, the upload is complete and the response belongs to the targeted resource processing the representation.
-- `2xx (Successful)` status code and not the entire representation data was transferred in the request content, the `Location` response header field points the client to the created upload resource.
+- a `2xx (Successful)` status code and not the entire representation data was transferred in the request content, the `Location` response header field points the client to the created upload resource.
 The client can continue appending representation data to it ({{upload-appending}}).
+- a `429 (Too Many Requests)` status code ({{RFC6585}}), the client SHOULD retry the request after waiting for the period expressed in a `Retry-After` response header field or another appropriate period.
-- `4xx (Client Error)` status code, the client SHOULD NOT attempt to retry or resume the upload.
+- any other `4xx (Client Error)` status code, the client SHOULD NOT attempt to retry or resume the upload.
-- `5xx (Server Error)` status code or no final response at all due to connectivity issues, the client MAY automatically attempt upload resumption by retrieving the current offset ({{offset-retrieving}}) if it received the URI of the upload resource in a `104 (Upload Resumption Supported)` interim response.
+- a `5xx (Server Error)` status code or no final response at all due to connectivity issues, the client MAY automatically attempt upload resumption by retrieving the current offset ({{offset-retrieving}}) if it received the URI of the upload resource in a `104 (Upload Resumption Supported)` interim response.

 ### Server Behavior